lingyicute/StarryFilesNT/Documentation/User/Sphinx/menus/tools/options/window.rst

 Title bar settings
 ~~~~~~~~~~~~~~~~~~

-These settings modify **Explorer++**'s title bar, which normally only
+These settings modify **StarryFiles++**'s title bar, which normally only
-displays the current folder, followed by "Explorer++".
+displays the current folder, followed by "StarryFiles++".
 A sample title
 bar follows, showing only the current folder ("AtomExplorer").

 .. image:: /_static/images/mnu_tools/titlebar_normal.png